 Birthplace of Mickey Mouse and the burgeoning motion picture industry in the 1920s, Los Feliz is a laid-back neighborhood in the heart of Los Angeles.
 This quaint district is a longtime favorite for newcomers and established residents alike.
 The area is home to several notable architectural gems and two Frank Lloyd Wright homes, Ennis House and Hollyhock House.

-House shoppers looking for abodes in the area will find gorgeous homes in Laughlin Park, Franklin Hills, Los Feliz Estates and Los Feliz Hills.
-Homes in Los Feliz are pricey compared to the rest of Los Angeles, but they are beautiful.
+House shoppers looking for abodes in the area will find gorgeous homes in Laughlin Park (gated), Franklin Hills, Los Feliz Estates and Los Feliz Hills.
+Compared to the rest of Los Angeles, homes in Los Feliz are pricey.

 Silver Lake is surrounded by Atwater Village, Echo Park, Westlake and Los Feliz.
 In the 1970s, the area was known for unsavory activity but transformed into a hipster mecca with a great selection of specialty shops, espresso cafes and restaurants.
 Sunset Junction is the retail area where you’ll find the neighborhood’s best boutiques and shops.